dp19420/battleboatsv2/README.md

-## Battleboats Game
+## Battledingy Game

 A simple Battleship game implemented in Python and deployed on Heroku.

 ### Features

 - 10x10 grid for the game board
-- Random placement of 7 ships on the computer's grid
+- Random placement of 7 single location ships on the computer's grid
 - Input validation for row and column coordinates
 - Tracking of hit and miss shots on the player's grid
 - Countdown of remaining turns